 Having been a physio for over 20 years I have met some amazing, knowledgeable, caring and compassionate therapists… but also many that are not.
 In this short blog I want to highlight the most common traits of these bad therapists so you dont get stuck with them!

 But first a word of warning!
 If you are a therapist reading this and you begin to feel a bit angry or agitated, then you may want to ask yourself why?
 Is it perhaps some of these traits are uncomfortably familiar?

-If you do read on and you do begin to feel angry or agitated, then you may want to ask yourself why?
-Is it that perhaps some of these traits are uncomfortably familiar in yourself?
-If so, don’t panic, there is some advice on what to do at the end!
-Let me also make it crystal clear that I am addressing all the professions here, physios, osteos, chiros, sports, remedial, soft tissue etc, I refer to you all equally and cast you all under the same scrutiny, in equal measure.
+Let me also make it crystal clear that I am addressing all the professions here… physios, osteos, chiros, sports therapist, soft tissue therapists, reiki healers etc, I refer to all therapies equally and cast them all under the same scrutiny, in equal measure.

 So without further ado, let’s get started and look at the 10 worst types of therapist…

 No 1: The ‘my therapy is better than your therapy’ Therapist

 Like it or not, there is a hidden, and sometimes not so hidden, hierarchal war between the therapy professions that makes ‘Game of Thrones’ look like a child’s nursery rhyme.
 Many therapists can often be heard slagging off other professions, claiming that the way they have been trained is far more superior and far more ‘sciencey’ than the others.